Moira railway station: Lines in the Past

 The Ulster Railway brought trains from Belfast Great Victoria Street railway station to Portadown and Armagh railway station in Armagh.
 Later the Great Northern Railway of Ireland had a much more extensive system with trains to Omagh, Enniskillen, Bundoran, Strabane and Derry/Londonderry being linked, which in the 1950s and 1960s was closed west of Portadown.

 Lines in the Present

-The station is now part of NIR's Newry-Bangor service.
+The station is now part of NI Railway's Newry/Portadown-Belfast service.